Helpful Resources for Human Trafficking Victims

 Rahab’s Daughters is a nonprofit organization founded by Sam Wijeyakumar, a survivor of human trafficking.
 The organization focuses on rescue, rehabilitation, and reintegration of trafficking survivors while also working to prevent trafficking through education and outreach.

 Since 2015, Rahab’s Daughters has rescued over 1,000 survivors and trained thousands in anti-trafficking awareness.
-Their 24/7 emergency hotline at 1-833-463-9329 provides immediate assistance, and their rescue team helps survivors reach a safe place where they receive essential support, including medical care and counseling.
+Its 24/7 emergency hotline at 1-833-463-9329 provides immediate assistance, and its rescue team helps survivors reach a safe place where they receive essential support.
 Survivors then work with case managers to build long-term stability, with access to education, job training, and housing.

 Rahab’s Daughters also provides membership-based programs to support parents and caregivers affected by human trafficking.
 Moms Against Trafficking offers counseling, support groups, and prevention resources for mothers whose children have been exploited or for women taking a stand against trafficking.
 Dads Against Trafficking educates men on protecting their loved ones and encourages them to take the HEMAD pledge against purchasing sex.